 How Linoleic Acid Promotes Obesity

-When vegetable oil was added to a daily smoothie, both lean and overweight people gained weight[*].
+In one study, when vegetable oil was added to a daily smoothie, both lean and overweight people gained weight[*].
 And when people switched out animal fats for safflower oil, it increased their weight, risk of cardiovascular disease, and risk of death from all causes[*].

 Claim #2: Safflower Oil Reduces Inflammation